 Department Drama

-Director of Faculty Miss Hannah Lowe
+Director of Faculty Mr J Jones

 Subject title Drama

 Examination board WJEC

 Qualification description/title GCSE

-Internet link WJEC Course Details

-Unit 1 - Devising Theatre - Internally assessed, externally moderated.
+Unit 1 - Devising Theatre - Non exam assessment - Internally assessed, externally moderated.
 [40%]

 Pupils will be participating in the creation, development and performance of a piece of devised theatre based on either the work of a theatre practitioner or a genre in response to a stimulus set by WJEC.